1.0.2164 (b09c50c) https://tic80.com (C) 2017-2022

 run current cart / project.

-save cartridge to the local filesystem, use .lua .rb .js .moon .fnl .nut .wren .wasmp cart extension to save it in text format (PRO feature).
+save cartridge to the local filesystem, use .lua .rb .js .moon .fnl .scm .nut .wren .wasmp .janet .py cart extension to save it in text format (PRO feature).

 open carts browser.